EmbeddedOS/embeddedos.github.io/_posts/2025-01-19-understand-initrd.md

 ## 5. The initrd image

 ### 5.1.
-Why the initrd images are built as cpio images
+Why the initrd images are built as compressed cpio images?

 The idea is that the `initrd` need to unpacked by the kernel during boot, it means, the kernel has to include at least one format extractor to do that.
 So which format archive should be choose? tar, cpio, or file system types?